Skip to main content

 Origination: Expiration:

-Define domestic and intimate partner violence (IPV).
+Define domestic and intimate partner violence.

 Describe risk factors for intimate partner homicide, including guns and strangulation.

-Describe screening measures used to identify persons who have experienced IPV.
+Identify at least two screening measures used to identify persons who have experienced IPV.

 Launch Course